CBCF Executive Order Tracker

 Impact on Black Americans

-The impact of this order on Black communities depends on how revised gun policies affect firearm access, self-defense, and public safety.
+The impact of this action on Black communities depends on how revised gun policies affect firearm access, self-defense, and public safety.
 While removing regulatory barriers may ease access for Black gun owners, changes could also alter law enforcement strategies and community safety.
 The unequal application of the Second Amendment raises concerns about Black gun owners’ protection.
 Historical and modern cases highlight a double standard, where Black gun owners face deadly consequences without support from gun rights groups.
 Racial biases continue to shape attitudes and policies, hindering Black Americans’ ability to fully exercise their rights.

 January 29, 2025